Halloween Door Decorations: Great Wreaths and Entry Accents

 Halloween Lights for an Entry

-You don't need a lot of crafting skills, fancy tools, or even pricey supplies to add unique, fun Halloween accents to your front entry.
+You don't need a lot of crafting skills, fancy tools, or even pricey supplies to make unique Halloween front door decorations.
 Here, inexpensive spider rub-ons, stickers, and trims decorate white kraft bags.
 Fill the bottoms of the bags with sand and stagger on the stairs or along your front walkway.
 Light with battery-operated votive candles and accent with a variety of pumpkins.

-Go all-out on your outdoor Halloween decorating.
+Go all-out with your Halloween house decorations.
 On the stairs, welcome guests with tall lanterns wrapped in cardstock cut with faces, and situate among small pumpkins and gourds.
 Accent pillars with spooky planters, hang ghosts from the porch, and use tape to create black spiderwebs on your doors.
 As a final touch, wrap spare brooms with electrical tape for a cheap door-side accent.

 Ghosts for a Front Entry

 A few handmade ghosts are a kid-appropriate decorating project the whole family can tackle together.
 Buy several inexpensive plastic bowls and predrill holes in the center of the bottom surface.
 Run twine or fishing line through the holes and anchor with duct tape.
 Cut two large squares of white cotton or cheesecloth, snip holes in the centers, and thread onto the overturned bowl.
-Adhere felt, cut in the shapes of faces, to the ghosts and hang.
+Cut felt in the shapes of faces, then adhere to the ghosts and hang.

 Feathered Halloween Wreaths